 Many of these tools and tactics will overlap.
 While that may seem like a symptom of inefficiency, it’s actually a sign that your digital marketing is tightly woven and working to grow your business from multiple angles.
 For example, your social media, email, and remarketing platforms will inevitably leverage the graphics and media you make using content creation tools.

-Whether you implement all of the tools on this list or just a few, a digital marketing strategy will help you grow your business and ensure you remain competitive in today’s digital world.
+As a small business owner, you can’t afford to get left behind while other businesses use new digital marketing tools to get ahead.
+You could choose to outsource your efforts with a digital marketing service to keep up, but this could get expensive.
+Whether you implement all of the tools on this list or just a few, a digital marketing plan will help you grow your business and ensure you remain competitive in today’s digital world.